Back to all posts

 Preparing a resource schedule can be a time-consuming process, but long-term, it’s worth the time.
 Depending on the scope of the project, it may take various forms, but the framework needs to include the following:

-• Resources.
+• People.
 Project managers should check the project's resource demand and note their availability.
-The list of resources should include their names, roles, and the team they are currently aligned to.
+The list of resources should include people's names, roles, and the team they are currently aligned to.
 According to the skills required, a manager can determine whether there's a need to recruit new employees for the project.

-• Resource costs.
+• Rates & costs.
 It is essential to outline each resource's cost per hour, indicating whether it's a direct cost (incurred by the company) or a billed rate (incurred by the client).

 • Availability.
-The resource schedule must indicate each resource's availability and highlight their planned holidays or any other events.
+The resource schedule must indicate everyone's availability and highlight their planned holidays or any other events.

 • Project assignments.
 Managers should draft a detailed schedule showing specific tasks for each resource and the scope of their responsibilities.